-Quality Setting Description Dynamic Increases contrast of the monitor screen image so the subject stands out for easier viewing and framing when shooting under bright conditions.
+Quality Setting Description Dynamic Increases contrast of the monitor screen image so the subject stands out for easier viewing and framing.
 Vivid Makes the monitor screen image a bit brighter than the actual image for more clarity.
-Makes recorded image brighter when showing it to others.
 Real Displays the monitor screen image so it is as near as possible to the one recorded by the camera.

-Quality Setting Description Night This setting provides a clearer screen image when shooting under dark conditions, and comes in handy when recording at night with a tripod.
+Quality Setting Description Night This setting provides a brighter screen image when shooting under dark conditions, and comes in handy when recording at night with a tripod.
+Note, however, that this setting can cause movement of objects on the monitor screen image to become rough.
 Power Saving Consumes slightly less power than the other settings, and extends battery life.
-Note that power saving is disabled when "Auto" is selected for the monitor screen brightness setting.